dcbaker/cython/docs/src/userguide/language_basics.rst

 When you declare an exception value for a function, you should never explicitly or implicitly return that value.
-This includes empty :keyword:`return` statements, without a return value, for which Cython inserts the default return value (e.g. ``0`` for C number types).
+This includes empty :keyword:`return` statements, without a return value, for which Cython0 inserts the default return value (e.g. ``0`` for C number types).
 In general, exception return values are best chosen from invalid or very unlikely return values of the function, such as a negative value for functions that return only non-negative results,